COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Results and Discussion

 \section{Results and Discussion}

-We first present the results of dimensional emotion regression and classification models based on different audiovisual fusion techniques.
+We first present the results of dimensional \ch{and categorical} emotion recognition models based on different audiovisual fusion techniques.
 By inducing visual noise through face masking, we investigate the robustness of the proposed COLD fusion compared to the standard fusion baselines.
 Then, we analyse the uncertainty calibration performance of the COLD fusion model, particularly in classification settings.
-To validate the improvements achieved by COLD fusion over the remaining fusion models, we conduct statistical significance tests.
-Furthermore, we provide a comparison between the proposed COLD fusion and a multimodal transformer baseline~\cite{tsai2019multimodal}.
-Finally, we present an ablation study of different components in the COLD fusion formulation, by nullifying different hyperparameters to modify the COLD training objective (\Cref{eq:loss_main}).
+Finally, a qualitative analysis of modality-wise fusion weights is presented to demonstrate the calibration and ordinal ranking proprieties of the COLD fusion model.